-Bank gives Purple Line firms get more time to reach a settlement with Maryland and avoid potential default on debt
+Bank gives Purple Line firms more time to reach a settlement with Maryland and avoid potential default on debt

 Saving the partnership also would benefit the state, experts say, because the Maryland Department of Transportation wouldn’t have to secure a new private partner to complete the light-rail construction, which would add time and costs.

 If the partnership dissolves, the state would have to find another way to finance the remaining $1 billion of construction.
-It also would have to pay off the concessionaire’s $313 million in bonds, which could amount to $367 million with early termination costs, according to recent court testimony by MDOT’s chief financial officer.
+MDOT also might have to provide money to the concessionaire to pay off its $313 million in bonds.
+With early termination costs, that could amount to $367 million, depending on the outcome of the state’s and concessionaire’s lawsuits against each other, according to recent court testimony by MDOT’s chief financial officer.
 The money could be difficult to find at a time when the state has proposed slashing nearly $3 billion from its six-year capital transportation budget due to the coronavirus pandemic.

-Chances of reaching a settlement remain uncertain, as both sides have been tight-lipped about the talks.
-The concessionaire, Purple Line Transit Partners (PLTP), recently terminated its 36-year contract with MDOT following three years of arguing over a reported $800 million in unpaid cost overruns stemming from more than 2 ½ years of delays.
+The chances of reaching a settlement remain uncertain, as both sides have been tight-lipped about the talks.
+The concessionaire, Purple Line Transit Partners (PLTP), recently terminated its 36-year contract with MDOT following three years of arguing over a reported $800 million in unpaid cost overruns stemming from more than 2½ years of delays.
 Each side is suing the other for breach of contract.

 U.S. Bank probably wants PLTP to take more time to try to preserve the partnership, experts say, because it would protect the investors who bought the project’s $313 million worth of private activity bonds.
 The bondholders have a better chance of being paid in full, ideally with interest and over many years, if MDOT and PLTP resolve their differences and avoid a lengthy court battle, experts said.
 Such bondholders are typically mutual funds, pension funds and other institutional investors.